-- 3. A community agency in Rockland County will establish a Peer Program to provide options for living a healthier lifestyle to the community of people with disabilities in Rockland County. - 4.
-A local nursing home will include a peer group to explore issues regarding community living as part of its community transition process. - 5.
-A community agency in Rockland County will change its policies and procedures to ensure that the individuals with disabilities that they serve are fully informed about the services available to help them transition from an institution or remain in the community. - 6.
-A Mental Health provider in Rockland County will increase the availability of psychiatric/evaluation and other mental health services (including services for consumers with dual diagnosis), as well as non-psychiatric diagnosis and evaluative medical services for children and/or adults with disabilities. - 7.
-A patient-based facility in Rockland County will make the information being provided to the general public available in alternate forms. - 8.
-Medical offices will create information about their services in an alternate form (i.e. large print, Braille and audio tapes). - 9.
-At least one community or government agency providing health care services to victims of crime, abuse, and domestic violence will improve its accessibility to people with disabilities. - 10.
-At least one community-based organization in Rockland County that refers consumers to Consumer Directed Personal Assistance (CDPA) services will make a policy and procedural change to facilitate a more efficient referral process for CDPA services. - 11.
-A health care provider in Rockland County will become compliant with Title II and/or Title III of the Americans with Disabilities Act. - 12.
-A Veteran's Affairs Hospital will change its policies and procedures to have information packets include information on RILC, ACCES-VR, and agency linkages as a regular part of preparing Veterans who have a disability for their transition back to the community. - 13.
-An organization that supports individuals with Alzheimer's or dementia issues will change its policies, procedures and practices to ensure individuals and their family members are fully informed about available community services, RILC and CDPAP.

-- 1. One local media outlet will make a policy and procedural change to report on accessibility for people with disabilities when reviewing local restaurants/eateries. - 2.
+- 6. A patient-based facility in Rockland County will make the information being provided to the general public available in alternate forms. - 7.
+Medical offices will create information about their services in an accessible format. - 8.
+At least one community or government agency providing health care services to victims of crime, abuse, and domestic violence will improve its accessibility to people with disabilities. - 9.
+At least one community-based organization in Rockland County that refers consumers to Consumer Directed Personal Assistance (CDPA) services will make a policy and procedural change to facilitate a more efficient referral process for CDPA services. - 10.
+A health care provider in Rockland County will become compliant with Title II and/or Title III of the Americans with Disabilities Act (ADA). - 11.
+A Veteran's Affairs Hospital will change its policies and procedures to have information packets include information on RILC, ACCES-VR, and agency linkages as a regular part of preparing Veterans who have a disability for their transition back to the community. - 12.
+An organization that supports individuals with Alzheimer's or dementia issues will change its policies, procedures and practices to ensure individuals and their family members are fully informed about available community services, RILC and the Consumer Directed Personal Assistance Program (CDPAP). - 13.
+RILC will establish a contract to provide Consolidated Supports and Services through the NYS Office for People With Developmental Disabilities (OPWDD). - D. Commerce Advocacy - 1.
+One local media outlet will make a policy and procedural change to report on accessibility for people with disabilities when reviewing local restaurants/eateries. - 2.
 One municipality in Rockland County will change its policies and procedures to ensure persons using their services that are Deaf or Hard of Hearing are fully informed about the Deaf and Hard of Hearing Visor Communication Cards. - 3.
 The Rockland County Planning Department will change its project review policies and procedures to address compliance with the Americans with Disabilities Act (ADA) when offering recommendations and guidance to local municipalities and developers prior to project approval. - 4.
 In Rockland County there will be an increase in the number of affordable, integrated and accessible housing options for people with disabilities. - 5.
-One restaurant in Rockland County will provide its menu in an alternative format (i.e. large print) and make it available upon request to its clients who are visually impaired.

-- 6. RILC will establish a written arrangement whereby a law enforcement agency will offer onsite disability sensibility training conducted by RILC as a regular part of its training curriculum for employees. - 7.
-A private and/or a public retirement community will improve access by making its resident's handbook available in alternative forms. - 8.
+One restaurant in Rockland County will provide its menu in an accessible format. - 6.
+RILC will establish a written arrangement whereby a law enforcement agency will offer onsite disability sensitivity training conducted by RILC as a regular part of its training curriculum for employees. - 7.
+A private and/or a public retirement community will improve access by making its resident's handbook available in accessible formats. - 8.
 One agency working in the Rockland County Family Court system will integrate an Independent Living Philosophy Presentation, either developed or endorsed by RILC, into their training for professionals working in Family Court. - 9.
 One library in Rockland County will have computer programs installed enabling access for blind/low vision patrons. - 10.
 At least one municipality will establish the position of Americans with Disabilities Act (ADA) Coordinator and develop and publish an ADA grievance procedure and compliance policy.

+- 11. The NY State Legislature will pass legislation establishing a statewide Deaf and Hard of Hearing Visor Card Program, based on RILC's model. - 12.
+The Rockland County Legislature will adopt an ordinance, sponsored by RILC that prohibits source of income discrimination in public housing facilities throughout the County.